 If this policy provides benefits under a Plan which is subject to the Employee Retirement Income Security Act of 1974 (ERISA), the following provisions apply.
-These provisions, together with your certificate of coverage, constitute the summary plan description.
-The summary plan description and the policy constitute the Plan.
-Benefit determinations are controlled exclusively by the policy, your certificate of coverage and the information contained in this document.
+Whether a Plan is governed by ERISA is determined by a court, however, your Employer may have information related to ERISA applicability.
+If ERISA applies, the following provisions are part of the Plan.
+Benefit determinations are controlled exclusively by the policy, your certificate of coverage, and the information in this document.